Crack tip opening displacement: History

 Examination of fractured test specimens led to the observation that the crack faces had moved apart prior to fracture, due to the blunting of an initially sharp crack by plastic deformation.
 The degree of crack blunting increased in proportion to the toughness of the material.
 This observation led to considering the opening at the crack tip as a measure of fracture toughness.
 The COD was originally independently proposed by Alan Cottrell and A. A. Wells.
 This parameter became known as CTOD.
 G. R. Irwin later postulated that crack-tip plasticity makes the crack behave as if it were slightly longer.
 Thus, estimation of CTOD can be done by solving for the displacement at the physical crack tip.

 Use as a design parameter

 CTOD is a single parameter that accommodates crack tip plasticity.
 It is easy to measure when compared with techniques such as J integral.
 It is a fracture parameter that has more physical meaning than the rest.

 However, the equivalence of CTOD and J integral is proven only for non-linear materials, but not for plastic materials.
 It is hard to expand the concept of CTOD for large deformations.
 It is easier to calculate J-integral in case of a design process using finite element method techniques.

 Relation with other crack tip parameters

 K and CTOD

 CTOD can be expressed in terms of stress intensity factor $K$ as:

 where $\sigma_\text{y}$ is the yield strength, $E$ is Young's modulus and $m=1$ for plane stress and $m=2$ for plane strain.

+G and CTOD

+CTOD can be related to the energy release rate G as: